Consumers Credit Union Review - Everything You Need to Know

 Rates for Jumbo Certificates and Jumbo IRA Certificates are slightly higher compared to Regular Certificates.

 In addition to helping members save and manage everyday spending, Consumers Credit Union offers numerous borrowing options, including:

 - Signature loans

 - Visa credit cards

 Financing is available for new and used vehicles, recreational vehicles, motorcycles, and boats.
-It's possible to finance 100% of the purchase, with rates starting as low as 2.49%.
+It's possible to finance 100% of the purchase, with rates starting as low as 3.19%.
 Rates are fixed so you always have a predictable monthly payment.
 Members may get a 0.5% discount when making automatic payments from a Consumer Credit Union account.
 (Discount reflected in the table data.)

 Signature Loans are unsecured personal loans that don't require collateral.
 You can use the money for virtually any purpose, including home repairs, vacation planning, or debt consolidation.
 With a Signature Loan you get:

 Secured Loans are personal loans that require some type of collateral, such as your car title or a boat you own.
 You can also secure your loan with your CCU savings or certificate account.

 Because these loans require collateral, they may offer a lower annual percentage rate than unsecured loans.

 Consumers Credit Union offers several different mortgage loan options, including first mortgages for the purchase of a home, refinancing loans, home equity loans, and home equity lines of credit.
 These loans include: